|

 Peaks Island for island residents and visitors".
 To that

-end, we have recently raised money to build a new health
+end, we have raised money to build a new health

 center and offer ongoing financial and practical support to